 In addition, the 2.2-litre Skyactiv-D engine benefits from Transient Control, which sharpens throttle responsiveness by more precise control of engine torque with optimised turbo pressure and finer adjustment of fuel injection.
 The 150ps version delivers peak power at 4,500rpm and 380Nm of torque at 1,800-2,600rpm, while the upgraded 184ps engine has 445Nm of torque at 2,000rpm.
 Both outputs have a high 5,500 rpm redline and their twin-turbo layout provides minimal lag and powerful mid-range punch.

 Mazda’s new-generation intelligent all-wheel drive has been developed to maintain the connection between driver and road in all circumstances and conditions.
-Staying true to the spirit of Jinba Ittai regardless of grip levels, whilst at the same time ensuring there’s no sacrifice in fuel efficiency it has been significantly improved by the adoption of ball bearings for all its power take-off and rear differential unit bearings, and is the first Mazda car to also feature tandem ball bearings in locations where a high level of rigidity is required under heavy load.
-The load-bearing rotation of the balls within the bearings has resulted in a dramatic reduction in resistance of some 30 per cent compared to the previous system, and a commensurate 2 per cent improvement in real-world fuel economy.
+Staying true to the spirit of Jinba Ittai regardless of grip levels, whilst at the same time ensuring there’s no sacrifice in fuel efficiency it features ball bearings for all its power take-off and rear differential unit bearings, and is the first Mazda car to also feature tandem ball bearings in locations where a high level of rigidity is required under heavy load.

 Mazda’s intelligent AWD system uses 27 sensor signals to monitor road conditions and driver intentions, such as outside temperature, windscreen wiper activation, road gradient, steering angle and throttle application, instantly determining how power should be split between the front and rear wheels.
 The Active Torque Control coupling sends the right amount of torque to the right place at exactly the right time, maximising front and rear grip by precisely calculating how much grip is required at each wheel, even when road conditions are constantly changing.